 91% of employers agree that for career success, “a candidate’s demonstrated capacity to think critically, communicate clearly, and solve complex problems is more important than his or her undergraduate major,” according to a 2015 study by Hart Research Associates.

 The Humanities at Scranton

-We offer a variety of humanities programs, as well as a general education curriculum, that aim to generate opportunities for students to obtain and demonstrate broad knowledge of human cultures, social formations, and the physical and natural world.
-The Humanities Initative is a group of dedicated Faculty who have been working to promote the humanities on campus and off.
-For more information on their work and who is involved, please visit their website: scrantonhumanities.wordpress.com.
+The Humanities Initative is a group of dedicated faculty who have been working to promote the humanities on campus and off.
+For more information on their work, please visit their webpage.